odinuv/web/articles/web-applications/rest-api.md

 and [`JSON.parse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse)
 methods.
 In PHP use [`json_encode()`](http://php.net/manual/en/function.json-encode.php) and [`json_decode()`](http://php.net/manual/en/function.json-decode.php) to convert JSON data to associative array.

+It is very convenient to have same API for SPA, mobile application and for any other *consumer* of your API: it is cheaper and you have only one place where server functionality is defined.
+On the other hand, you are making the frontend application equivalent to mobile application by promoting it to standalone application and that makes it more difficult to develop and maintain and is more expensive.

 ## REST API
 The REST API exploits the HTTP protocol to map CRUD operations on HTTP methods.
 HTTP path is used as resource identifier